Quess East Bengal complete repatriation of foreigners | Goal.com

 Quess East Bengal complete repatriation of foreigners

-The official statement from the read, "Quess Corp/Quess East Bengal FC is pleased to inform that with the help of senior officials of Air India and the tenacious coordination of designated company officials, the repatriation of the 3 remaining foreign players/staff has been successfully completed despite severely restricted international flight availability."
+The official statement from investors Quess Corp read, "Quess Corp/Quess East Bengal FC is pleased to inform that with the help of senior officials of Air India and the tenacious coordination of designated company officials, the repatriation of the three remaining foreign players/staff has been successfully completed despite severely restricted international flight availability."

 The club also provided an update on the travel itinerary of the three individuals.
 Kassim Aidara flew to London via New Delhi on June 14.
 He was also provided with an overnight stay in the national capital organised by the club.
 The midfielder had earlier refused to travel in May as he did not have the requisite immigration papers to enter the UK at that time.